virustotalop/ObsidianAuctions/README.md

 # FAQ
 * What is ObsidianAuctions?
- * Obsidian auctions is a fork of FloAuctions an auction plugin for my server [ClubObsidian](www.clubobsidian.com).
+ * Obsidian auctions is a fork of FloAuctions an auction plugin that was originally being used for my server [ClubObsidian](www.clubobsidian.com).
 I forked the plugin because I liked it, there was a bug and the maintainer was inactive.
 * I have a bug can you fix it?
  * File an issue and I'll see what I can do refer to above to see how to file a bug report.
 * I have a feature can you put it in?